The Containment Game in the plane: between the Firefighter Problem and Conway's Angel Problem: Introduction

-The problem has been widely considered also on finite graphs where one wishes either to reduce the number of burning vertices when the process terminates, or to minimise the time it takes to contain the fire.
+The Firefighter Problem has been widely considered also on finite graphs where one wishes either to reduce the number of burning vertices when the process terminates, or to minimise the time it takes to contain the fire.
 This has been studied mainly from an algorithmic point of view, showing that the problems are NP-hard \cites{MacGillivray2003Ontheff,finbow2007firefighter,king2010firefighter}, but could be approximated up to a constant factor in polynomial time \cites{adjiashvili2018firefighting,Approx2,hartke2004attempting,HL00,iwaikawa2011improved}.
 These results are surveyed in~\cite{finbow2009firefighter}.

-\textbf{Conway's Angel Problem.} The origin of Conway's Angel Problem is somewhat obscure.
-Variants are mentioned by Martin Gardner as early as '74~\cite{gardner1974mathematical}, where credits are given to D. Silverman and R. Epstein.
-In its current transformation, the problem first appeared in the classical monograph by Berlkamp, Conway and Guy~\cite{berlekampwinningways}*{Section 19}.
-Conway~\cite{conway1996angel} later showed that an angel of speed $1$ loses.
-Several years after, Kutz~\cite{kutz2004angel} showed that an angel of speed $2-\epsilon$ loses for every $\epsilon>0$.
-In the meantime, the problem of showing that an angel of high enough speed wins acquired some notoriety, until finally in '07 four independent papers by Bowditch~\cites{bowditch2007angel}, Gács~\cites{gacs2007angel}, Kloster~\cites{kloster2007solution} and Máthé~\cites{mathe2007angel} established this fact and solved the original problem.
-The last two of these show that, in fact, speed $2$ is sufficient.

 \textbf{Precursors of current work.} The idea of studying a restricted fire model arose in the context of the original Firefighter Problem on finite graphs.
-After being suggested by Devlin and Hartke~\cite{develin2007fire}, the constant $g$ and finite $G$ case of the containment game suggested here was studied by Bonato, Messinger and Pra\l{}at~\cite{bonato2012fighting}.
-There the quantity of interest was the expected percentage of surviving vertices under optimal play, when the initial occupied set is a single uniformly chosen vertex, and $\str=1$.
+After being suggested by Devlin and Hartke~\cite{develin2007fire}, the constant $g$, $\str=1$ case of the Containment Game suggested here, played on finite $G$, was studied by Bonato, Messinger and Pra\l{}at~\cite{bonato2012fighting}.
+There the quantity of interest was the expected percentage of surviving vertices under optimal play, when the initial occupied set consists of a single uniformly chosen vertex.